bmuschko/gradle-nexus-plugin/README.md

 There's no additional configuration required.
 If you want to tweak the automatically generated POM file please you the `modifyPom` closure.
 Make sure to stick to the process described in the [Central Repository Documentation](http://central.sonatype.org/pages/producers.html).

+**Is it possible to automatically publish artifacts to Maven Central without any manual steps in Nexus GUI (e.g. from CI server)?**

+It is beyond the scope of this plugin, but there is a dedicated 3rd-party plugin [gradle-nexus-staging-plugin](https://github.com/Codearte/gradle-nexus-staging-plugin) which allows to release/promote artifacts to Maven Central directly from Gradle.
+It also seamlessly integrates with gradle-nexus-plugin (e.g. allows to reuse provided credentials).